-As the Ark Encounter celebrates its fifth anniversary today, the internationally popular life-size Noah’s Ark in N. Kentucky is seeing record crowds, with attendance returning to pre-pandemic levels and beyond, and is announcing future expansion plans—which include a Tower of Babel attraction that will tackle racism issues, showing how all people groups have developed from one biological race.
+As the Ark Encounter celebrates its fifth anniversary today, the internationally popular life-size Noah’s Ark in N. Kentucky is seeing record crowds, with attendance returning to pre-pandemic levels and beyond, and is announcing future expansion plans—which include, Lord willing, a Tower of Babel attraction that will tackle racism issues, showing how all people groups have developed from one biological race.
+This project is still several years out and will require much planning, design work, budgeting, fundraising, Kentucky tourism and permit approvals, etc., long before we formally announce we are moving ahead and can break ground.

 Ken Ham, founder and CEO of Answers in Genesis, owner and operator of the Ark Encounter and its sister attraction, the Creation Museum, noted: “Compared to other national attractions right now, we are blessed.
 We don’t know of any that are seeing numbers equivalent to or better than their 2019 attendance.
 Ark attendance will only increase as more international visitors resume traveling and as bus tours return to levels we’ve experienced before, such as up to 50 tour buses in a day.
 I believe this summer will be our best season ever, particularly with our 40 days and nights of gospel music, August 2–September 10.”